Faisal-Kali/alx-system_engineering-devops/0x02-shell_redirections/README.md

 7. Creating and naming a file with special characters
 8. Saving current state of directory
 9. Duplicating the last line
+10. Script that deletes all regular files with .js extensions that are present in the currently directory and all its subfolders